2025 Big Ten women's basketball tournament

 The 2025 Big Ten women's basketball tournament (branded as the 2025 TIAA Big Ten Women's Basketball Tournament for sponsorship reasons) was a postseason women's basketball tournament for the Big Ten Conference of the 2024–25 NCAA Division I women's basketball season which took place from March 5–9, 2025.
 The tournament was held at the Gainbridge Fieldhouse in Indianapolis, Indiana.
+It was the final event of the 2024–25 Big Ten Conference women's basketball season.
 The tournament winner was UCLA.
 The Bruins received the conference's automatic bid to the 2025 NCAA Division I women's basketball tournament.

 This was the first season in a new tournament format as the conference expanded to 18 teams, following the additions of Oregon, UCLA, USC, and Washington.
 The top 15 teams participated with the bottom three teams not qualifying for the tournament.
 The field was announced on March 2, 2025.
 The top four seeds were USC, UCLA, Ohio State, and Maryland.
 Purdue, Penn State, and Northwestern did not participate as the lowest three teams in the standings.